 - 1.)
 Some regions of the channels may need to have the blasting performed under less than ideal production to minimize the Peak Particle Velocities to maintain compliance with the appropriate regulatory blasting limits and to minimize damage (Section 2.1). - 2.)
 A few waterfront structures including bulkheads and/or piers may need to undergo structural modifications or replacements dependent upon the results of a site-specific investigation or communication with the property owner (Section 2.2.1). - 3.)
-For inland structures, a chimney will need to be demolished unless further information is obtained due to changes in support conditions and documented falling of brick during past activities (Section 2.2.2). - 4.)
+For inland structures, a pair of chimneys will need to be demolished unless further information is obtained due to changes in support conditions or document falling of brick during past activities (Section 2.2.2). - 4.)
 The harbor deepening effort will also impact utility lines running throughout the harbor.
-Several utilities will need to be either removed or relocated (Section 3)
+Several utilities will need to be either removed or relocated (Section $\underline{3}$)